Training for Hardgainers

 Training frequency

 Cram it all into one brutal session — or spread it across the week?
 The evidence is clear: distribution wins.
-Higher frequency lowers fatigue per session and keeps the muscle more often in the anabolic window.
+Higher training frequency lowers fatigue per session and keeps the muscle more often in the anabolic window.
 For hardgainers, a double lever — fewer slumps, more signals.

 Progressive overload